PFAS-free pans (other than stainless steel): healthy and effective alternatives for everyday cooking

 • Less non-stick than seasoned cast iron

-• May chip if mistreated
+• Can chip if mishandled

 Ideal for: stews, vegetable stir-fries, eggs (with a little fat)

-How to choose the right PFAS-free pan?
+How to choose your PFAS-free pan?

 To avoid unpleasant surprises: